PlanetHorizont/ben.hoskings.net/_posts/2010-07-22-babushka-updates.markdown

 - You can still use `babushka sources -a <name> <uri>` to add a source with a custom name; that will clone `<uri>` into `~/.babushka/sources/<name>`.

-- You can inspect all the present sources with `babushka sources -l`, which shows some info on each source that babushka can see, including the path from which babushka will try to update it when it's used.
+- You can inspect all the present sources with `babushka sources -l`, which shows some info on each source that babushka knows about, including the path from which babushka will try to update it when it's used.

 - Since `sources.yml` is gone, the only stored state is in the names of the source directories.
-So it's completely safe to manually add, move, rename or delete directories within `~/.babushka/sources`.
+So, it's completely safe to manually add, move, rename or delete directories within `~/.babushka/sources` .

 All together, this means that the source system has been unified, so that it no longer distinguishes between sources that were added manually, and sources that were auto-added when a namespaced dep was run.
 They're all one and the same now, in `~/.babushka/sources`.

 - **But, there is one caveat:** babushka assumes that it has control of any git repos within `~/.babushka/sources`, so don't leave uncommitted changes in any of those repos because babushka won't hesitate to blow them away.

-- Defining meta deps used to add a top-level method, like `pkg` or `tmbundle`, and since those can't be namespaced, they had to go.
+This might change in future; get in touch on the [mailing list][mailing-list] to share ideas on this.

 ## But,